The best Construction Project Management Software for you is the one that most aligns

 Getting the maximum benefit in the shortest time will be a driver to the immediate value of

 your software.
-Having the teams involved in the trial is useful in getting ‘true’ feedback and
+Having the teams involved in the evaluation process is useful in getting ‘true’ feedback and

 the appropriate length and keep it straight forward.
 As tempting as it may be to explore